-Succulents are plants that are capable of storing water, a major advantage in an arid ecosystem.
+Succulents are plants that can store water, a major advantage in an arid ecosystem.
 Different adaptations allow them to thrive in areas with high temperatures and low rainfall.

 Fishhook Barrel Cactus (Compass Barrel)

 The Fishhook barrel cactus has prominent ribs, is heavily armed with spines, and has central spines curved like a fishhook.
-They are drawn toward sunlight and faster growth on the cactus's shady side causes them to lean in a southerly direction.
-They can grow to 11' in height and to 2' in diameter.
+They are drawn toward sunlight; the faster growth on the cactus' shady side causes them to lean in a southerly direction.
+They can grow to 11 feet in height and to 2 feet in diameter.
 The flowers are orange to yellow to reddish, cup shaped, and bloom in the day.

 Instead of water, the cactus is filled with a slimy alkaline juice.
 It is a myth that the barrel's juicy interior is a good water source.

-Buckhorn cholla is a green, shrubby and tree-like cactus with elongated joints that can grow to height of 6'.
+Buckhorn cholla is a green, shrubby, and tree-like cactus with elongated joints that can grow to a height of 6 feet.
 Their flowers are yellow, orange, or red and their spines are straw-colored.
-Teddy bear cholla is a light-green to bluish-green, shrubby and tree-like cactus that can grow to a height of 5'.
+Teddy bear cholla is a light-green to bluish-green, shrubby and tree-like cactus that can grow to a height of feet'.
 Their flowers are greenish or yellowish and their spines are silvery.

-- A gel could be made and used as a skin softener and burn treatment.
-Dried segments were ground or burned into a powder and use to treat burns or open sores.
+A gel could be made and used as a skin softener and burn treatment.
+Dried segments were ground or burned into a powder and used to treat burns or open sores.

-Hedgehog cactus form large, round clusters with green, cylinder stems up to 3' in diameter.
-Their cup-shaped flowers are varying shades of magenta with a green stigma in the center, and they have whitish colored spines.
+Hedgehog cactus form large, round clusters with green, cylinder stems up to 3 feet in diameter.
+Their cup-shaped flowers are varying shades of magenta with a green stigma in the center.
+They have whitish colored spines.
 Their small fruit is edible, and said to taste like strawberries.
 It is rich in fats and sugar.

-This very small, cylindrical cactus grows to a height of 6".
-It has many 1/2-inch long hooked spines at the tips of the cactus and is surrounded by numerous, straight spines.
+This very small, cylindrical cactus grows to a height of 6 inches.
+It has 1/2-inch long hooked spines at the top and the body is surrounded by numerous, straight spines.
 Their flowers are pink to lavender in color, and their spines are grayish and dense.
 The flowers are followed by small, red fruit.

 Englemann's Prickly Pear Cactus

 Prickly pear cactus have flat, fleshy pads that look like large leaves.
 These pads, actually modified branches, serve several functions - water storage, photosynthesis, and flower production.
-They are a wide, spreading cactus that can grow up to 5' in height.
+They are a wide, spreading cactus that can grow up to 5 feet in height.
 Their flowers are yellow, orange, or reddish which are followed by red to purplish fruit, called tunas.
 Both the pads and fruit are edible and sold in stores today.

-- The ripe fruits could be eaten fresh, dried, ground, mixed with corn meal, fermented for a beverage, or made into a syrup.
+The ripe fruits can be eaten fresh, dried, ground, mixed with corn meal, fermented for a beverage, or made into a syrup.

-- The young pads can be dethorned, cleaned, and sliced, and eaten raw or cooked.
-They taste like green beans with vinegar.
+The young pads can be dethorned, cleaned, sliced, and eaten raw or cooked.
+They taste is similar to green beans.

 Saguaro (Giant Cactus)

 Saguaro cactus are one of the defining plants of the Sonoran Desert.
-They are large, tall tree-like cacti that develop branches or arms as they age.
-In fact, they are the largest cactus in the United States.
+They are large, tall tree-like cacti that develop branches or arms as they age and are the largest cactus in the United States.
 They are covered in protective spines, white flowers in late spring, and red fruit in the summer.
 Learn more about the saguaro cactus.

 Agave (Century Plant)